Mike is a Partner and manages the Human Rights & Public Law team at the firm.

 Michael Pemberton of Stephensons demonstrates a practice focus in the field of education, including discrimination, admissions and service provision matters, as well as barring and criminal disclosure.
 He also provides counsel for prisoners serving life or indeterminate sentences.

 Mike Pemberton is Head of Human Rights Law and Civil Liberties at Stephensons.
 He deals with all aspects of the law in relation to discrimination, education, community care, actions against public bodies, police complaints, prison law and inquests.
 He is an expert in the law relating to human rights, particularly regarding discrimination.

 As such, Mike deals with a high number of cases, many of which are widely reported and of interest to the general public.
 This is particularly true when challenging unlawful decisions by local, regional or national government.

-Mike is a confident communicator and has previously featured on BBC Breakfast and the BBC News Channel.
-He has also made comment in the Metro.
+Mike is a confident communicator and has featured on Channel 5 News, BBC Breakfast, ITV Granada Reports, BBC Radio Manchester and the BBC News Channel.
+He has also made comment in: